On this Page:

 Program Management, Policy Development and Analysis Staff

-Oversees and manages short- and long-term strategic and programmatic planning, resource forecasting and allocation, and budget formulation and execution.
+Oversees and manages short- and long-term strategic and programmatic planning, resource forecasting and allocation, and budget execution.
 Coordinates the development and implementation of the RES Operating Plan, Performance Report and Internal Controls.
 Manages and coordinates the execution of financial resources for RES, including tracking and maintaining user need requests, FTE and spending analyses, and performance and financial reporting.
-Manages and coordinates responses to budget-related inquiries from the Commission, Office of Management and Budget, and Congress.
+Monitors responses to budget-related inquiries from the Commission, Office of Management and Budget, and Congress.
 Lead for implementing the internal control program within the office and ensures the proper implementation and reporting of fee billable contract costs.
 Also ensures the timely compilation and submittal of quarterly reports of office reimbursable expenditures.
+Oversees IT/IM expenditures.

 Division of Engineering